 2. “Seymour Diamond, MD, founder of The Diamond Headache Clinic in Chicago, says more than a quarter of migraine sufferers have specific triggers, including food.
 “One of the most common triggers is aged cheese,” Diamond tells WebMD…The trouble with aged cheese is that it’s high in tyramine, a substance that forms from the breakdown of protein in certain foods.
 The longer a food ages, the greater the tyramine content is.”
 “Fighting food-related headaches”, WebMD.com.

 3. “The tyramine connection was discovered by a British pharmacist whose wife was taking an monoamine oxidase inhibitors (MAOI).
 He noticed that every time they had a meal with cheese, she would get a severe headache.
 Cheese, especially aged cheese, contains substantial amount of tyramine.”
 “Hypertensive crisis and cheese”, Indian J Psychiatry.
 2009 Jan-Mar; 51(1): 65–66.

-During our hands on vegetarian cooking class in our 5 day lifestyle live-in program, health guests make dairy free vegan cheese.
+During our hands on vegetarian cooking class in our 5 day health retreat, health guests make dairy free vegan cheese.
 Here’s one of our recipes:

 Place in a blender, and blend all ingredients together until smooth:

 2t Onion Powder